Latest Posts

 Parque de la 93, Chicó and Parque El Virrey (Estrato 5-6)

-These neighborhoods are a common base for expats who are in Bogota temporarily for work, I’ve noticed.
-Parque de la 93 is similar to El Nogal and the Zona T in terms of price and estrato but is located about a 15-20 minute walk away from the nearest TransMilenio stop (Virrey).
+These neighborhoods are a common base for foreign visitors who are in Bogota temporarily for work.
+Parque de la 93 is similar to El Nogal and the Zona T in terms of price and estrato but is about a 15-20 minute walk away from the nearest TransMilenio stop (Virrey) or Calle 85.
 There is fairly good access from Carrera 7 by bus, but most people will arrive in and leave the area by car or taxi.
-Make sure you pre-book your taxi; it is not recommended to take one from the street.
+Make sure you pre-book your taxi or order it via an app like Uber or Cabifynever hail one from the street.

-These areas are quite a good option for people with a high budget and for those with children.
+These areas may be a good option for people with a high budget and for those with children.
 There are several parks nearby, including Parque del Chicó on cra.
 7 and Parque El Virrey.
-It’s also just nice to walk around and go for a coffee nearby.
+It’s also nice to walk around and go for a coffee nearby.
 I recommend Azahar Café for great specialty coffee, Wok for Asian cuisine and La Fabbrica for Italian.

 Santa Barbara (Estrato 5-6)